zowe/docs-site/docs/user-guide/cli-installcli.md

 Zowe CLI is installed on your computer.
 Issue the `zowe --help` command to view a list of available commands.
 For information about how to connect the CLI to the mainframe, create profiles, integrate with API ML, and more, see [Using Zowe CLI](../user-guide/cli-using-usingcli.md).

-## Install Zowe CLI from a download
+## Install Zowe CLI from a local package

-Use the following procedure to install Zowe CLI from a download package:
+Use the following procedure to install Zowe CLI from a local package:

 1. Meet the [prerequisites](#prerequisites) for installing Zowe CLI.